 HIST 2201WW Environmental History of Europe online

-Dr. Wei is an assistant professor at the Sobey School of Business where she teaches Marketing Policy and Marketing Communications.
-Her research focuses on ethical consumption, including fair-trade, local and organic food, as well as community-minded, green enterprises.
-Using both qualitative and quantitative methods, her research questions how consumers develop knowledge about the marketplace.
+Dr. Wei is an assistant professor at the Sobey School of Business where they teach Marketing Policy and Marketing Communications.
+Dr. Wei's research focuses on ethical consumption, including fair-trade, local and organic food, as well as community-minded, green enterprises.
+Using both qualitative and quantitative methods, Dr. Wei's research questions how consumers develop knowledge about the marketplace.
 Dr. Wei’s research has assisted various local businesses in their attempts at growing sustainably.
-Her research has been supported by provincial programs as well as by the Social Sciences and Humanities Research Council.
+Dr. Wei's research has been supported by provincial programs as well as by the Social Sciences and Humanities Research Council.

 Dr. Wiacek is cross-appointed in the Departments of Environmental Science as well as Astronomy & Physics.
 She is interested in remote sensing of atmospheric trace gases involved in air pollution and climate and also in the climate effects of aerosol (suspended particles) through cloud interactions.
 Her research includes the development of ground- and satellite-based remote sensing instrumentation and data analysis techniques (retrieval algorithms and inverse theory).
 She is currently establishing the Tropospheric Remote Sensing Laboratory (TRSL) to characterize atmospheric composition in the planetary boundary layer at SMU and in the field, with the end goal of improving the understanding and prediction of atmospheric processes.